AI-4-atmosphere-remote-sensing/satellite_collocation/examples/RESTFull API Gateway with Lambda-configuration.md

 ![text-here](./APIGateway_Images_dev/14.png)

 You will see if there are any policies attached to this role or you will see at least one role with **BasicExecutionRole**.
 Please note, the list of policies you can see in the following image are required for this task.
-To attach a policy to to your role, click **Add Permissions** dropdown and select **Attach Policies**
+To attach a policy to to your role, click **Add Permissions** dropdown and select **Attach Policies**.

 ![text-here](./APIGateway_Images_dev/15.png)